What is a multi-passionate person?

 4. Complete your goals

-Ok, this is the hardest part: the time to take one idea and run with it.
+Okay, this is the hardest part: taking one idea and running with it.

-To date, you may have worked in many different roles in many different industries, but now it is up to you – and only you – to take an inventory of your experiences and skills and pull all your courage together to take the next step.
+To date, you may have worked in many different roles across various industries, but now it is up to you—and only you—to take stock of your experiences and skills, and summon all your courage to take the next step.

 • Allow yourself to remember your crazy big dream.